tonesto7/pushover-manager/README.md

 Installation
 ------------

+### Automated Installer (Highly Recommended)
+This is the simplest way to Install Pushover Manager as well as other community apps

+Please visit here for more info: [Things That Are Smart Wiki: SmartThings Community Installer](http://thingsthataresmart.wiki/index.php?title=Community_Installer_(Free_Marketplace))

+### IDE Github Integration
 The code for the SmartThings SmartApp is found on the GitHub site:
 [https://raw.githubusercontent.com/tonesto7/pushover-manager/master/smartapps/tonesto7/pushover-manager.src/pushover-manager.groovy`](https://raw.githubusercontent.com/tonesto7/pushover-manager/master/smartapps/tonesto7/pushover-manager.src/pushover-manager.groovy)

 While on the GitHub site, find the **Raw** button and click it.
 This will bring up a non-formatted page with just the code present.
 Select all of the code (typically CTRL+A) and copy It (typically CTRL+C).